aljazceru/awesome-nostr/README.md

 - [Set up a nostr relay server in under 5 minutes ](https://andreneves.xyz/p/set-up-a-nostr-relay-server-in-under)
 - [nostr workshop with super testnet](https://www.youtube.com/watch?v=HbicnlCXg_Y)

+## Deprecated

+- [anigma.io](https://anigma.io) - has known xss attack vulnerabilities, which can put private key at risk, or risk signing events you may not want to send.
+- [nvote](https://nvote.co) - it does server side processing, and even private key is handled server side, and as such is deprecated for normal use.
+- [alphaama.com](https://alphaama.com) - is *under maintenance* as of late 2022.

 ## Other links